Play By Our Park Rules

 An individual without a mobility impairment is not permitted to operate a power-driven mobility device within the Zoo except as part of an authorized activity.

-Visitors are allowed to bring tripods/monopods and are encouraged to take photographs for their personal use and to share their memories with family and friends.
+Visitors are encouraged to take photographs for their personal use and to share their memories with family and friends.
+Visitors are allowed to bring tripod/monopods and use flash photography unless otherwise posted.
 For the safety of our visitors and animals, the use of selfie sticks and extension poles is prohibited.